Playhouse (Philippine TV series)

-Playhouse (sometimes stylized as PlayHouse, PlayHOUSE or playHouSE) is a 2018 Philippine drama television series starring Zanjoe Marudo and Angelica Panganiban.
-The series aired on ABS-CBN's PrimeTanghali noontime block and worldwide via The Filipino Channel from September 17, 2018 to March 22, 2019, replacing Sana Dalawa ang Puso and was replaced by Nang Ngumiti ang Langit.
+Playhouse (sometimes stylized as PlayHouse, PlayHOUSE or playHouSE) is a Philippine television drama romantic comedy series broadcast by ABS-CBN.
+Directed by Jeffrey R. Jeturian and Paco Sta.
+Maria, it stars Zanjoe Marudo and Angelica Panganiban.
+It aired on the network's PrimeTanghali line-up from and worldwide on TFC from September 17, 2018 to March 22, 2019, replacing Sana Dalawa ang Puso and was replaced by Nang Ngumiti ang Langit.

 Premise

 Young married couple Patty and Marlon are on the brink of calling it quits when an unexpected need to parent a godchild forces them to be together again.
 In their parenthood journey, they will find themselves giving love a second chance and transforming their house into a home.